Dynathresh/Stork-RAM/README.md

 Potential alternatives:
 1. "Some fish farms have been very successful using water jets on a timer.
 Every 10 minutes or so, a powerful water jet skims over the pond, about a foot off the surface.
 The herons apparently find being blasted with this stream of water quite annoying and move on."
+2. Find a way to include blockchain because blockchain

 References: